dylanpieper/chatalot/README.md

 chat <- future_chat("openai/gpt-4.1", system_prompt = "Reply concisely, one sentence")
 ```

-Use this function to process a lot of chat prompts very quickly.
+Use this function to process lots of chat prompts very quickly.
 You may want to limit the number of simultaneous requests to meet a provider's rate limits by decreasing the number of parallel `workers` (default is `parallel::detectCores()`; for example, this is 10 on my Mac Mini M4):

 ``` r
 response <- chat$process(prompts, workers = 5)